On this page

 How Do You Diagnose Lower Back Pain?

 Many providers can diagnose low back pain.
-You might see a primary care doctor, a physical therapist specializing in spine, a sports medicine doctor, or a surgeon.
+You might see your primary care doctor, a physical therapist specializing in spine, a sports medicine doctor, or a surgeon.

-Your doctor may ask you to walk or do certain exercises.
-They may have you lie on a table while they move your legs, to see how this affects your pain.
-They may also examine your lower back and legs to look for signs of swelling or weakness.
+Your doctor may ask you to walk or do specific exercises.
+They may have you lie on a table while they move your legs to see how this affects your pain.
+They may also examine your lower back and legs to check for signs of swelling or weakness.

-Most cases of low back pain don't need imaging tests.
-The doctor can often diagnose the cause based on your symptoms, lifestyle factors, and the physical exam.
+Most cases of low back pain do not need imaging tests.
+Doctors can often diagnose the cause based on your symptoms, lifestyle factors, and the physical exam.

 Tests to diagnose low back pain

-For back pain that doesn't go away, is very severe, or comes along with other concerning symptoms, your doctor may order tests.
+For back pain that does not go away, is very severe, or comes with other concerning symptoms, your doctor may order tests.

-Your doctor will choose which test to run based on whether the problem seems related to the bones or soft tissues.
-Options include:
+They will choose which test to run based on whether the problem seems related to the bones or soft tissues.

 Back to top